onecarpayment/KARchain/README.md

 //Smart Title Ledger allows members [private] /consumers [public] allows OCP Bank, to create value in owning an automobile by removing the need to hold vehicle titles.
 And placing the vehicle title in the control of the vehicle owner in developing a smart financial service the owner can afford in owning that vehicle.

-Smart Title Ledgers can Read/Write/Record/Trace:
+//Smart Title Ledgers can Read/Write/Record/Trace:
 1- the ability for consumers to control there vehicle title [time controlled asset] 2- AI driven payment services, consumers make smart financial choices in owning any vehicle in any crypto/flat currency [smart payments]
 3- no more legal problems in ownership [proof of work vs proof of ownership]